 One of the best ways to see the Wallkill River NWR is by canoe or kayak.
 You will experience the great diversity of habitats that makes the refuge unique.
 Canoeing takes you through beautiful floodplain forests, wet meadows which are maintained by seasonal flooding, and under tall rock cliffs.
 Water levels in the river fluctuate seasonally.
 During spring, the wet meadows may be flooded, making the river channel difficult to follow.
 Conversely, by mid summer, the river may not be passable due to low water levels.
 Autumn rains generally raise the water level once again.
 Refuge staff and volunteers are currently working to remove some large snags and fallen trees obstructing access.
 Check with refuge office regarding current conditions but be prepared to haul your canoe over beaver dams and downed timber.
 Please use caution when hauling your canoe in or out of the river as steep, slippery banks may occur at the access points.

 There are three access points to the Wallkill River on the refuge.
-Future planning includes a fourth Canoe and Fishing Access point on Scenic Lakes Road in Hardyston, New Jersey.

 Self-Guided Paddling Brochure

 In addition to self guided kayak and canoeing on the Wallkill River, the Wallkill River NWR is sponsoring introductory kayak trips to the public.
 These trips are offered weekly from early June through September.
 The Wallkill River NWR provides trip leaders, kayaks, paddles and a personal flotation device for each participant.
 Pre-registration is required.
 Contact the refuge office at 973-702-7266 x 10 for more details.

 Follow Us Online